Wisconsin Supreme Court clears the way for a conversion therapy ban to be enacted

 But the Legislature’s powerful Joint Committee for the Review of Administrative Rules — a Republican-controlled panel in charge of approving state agency regulations — has blocked the provision twice.

 The Wisconsin Supreme Court ruled that the committee has been overreaching its authority in blocking a variety of other state regulations during Democratic Gov. Tony Evers’ administration.
-That clears the way for the conversion therapy ban to be enacted.
+That clears the way for the conversion therapy ban to be enacted, although it’s not immediately known when it will take effect.

 Republicans who supported suspending the conversion therapy ban have insisted the issue isn’t the policy itself, but whether the licensing board had the authority to take the action it did.